 If your dog’s breath smells like onions, you should give them a pinch of peppercorn.
 It will help buff out any stains on their teeth or kill bacteria causing the odour.

 Saliva helps break down food particles in the mouth.
 If your dog doesn’t produce enough saliva, they’re more likely to choke during meals.
 Giving your pup a pinch of peppercorn will stimulate the flow and ensure they won’t develop any digestive problems.

 Pepper Fights Bad Breath

 Bad breath is caused by bacteria, not chunks of turkey stuck in their teeth.
 Pinching some peppercorns will help fight plaque and bacteria, so they’ll have fresh breath even after their third helping of stuffing.

 Fleas are attracted to heat and smell, which is why your dog often attracts them.
 Pinching some peppercorns will release essential oils instead of heat, which will keep your pup from being a buffet for fleas.

 Pepper Wards Off Ticks

 Dogs can get ticks in many different ways, whether in the backyard or on a walk.
-But if you give them a pinch of peppercorn before going out, it’ll ward off any that might have been waiting.
+But giving them a pinch of peppercorn before going out will ward off any that might have been waiting.

 Pepper is a Good Source of Magnesium